-The new backup utilities in Windows are actually pretty impressive and creating an image will be possible in all versions.
-Today we take a look at creating a backup image of your machine without the need for a third party utility like Ghost or True Image.
+The built-in backup utilities in Windows are pretty solid.
+Let’s take a look at how to create a full backup image of your PC without the need for a third party utility.

 Create a System Image Backup the Easy Way

 Microsoft might include backup tools in Windows, but they only do the bare minimum and they are confusing.
 If you want to back up your entire computer the easy way, Acronis True Image 2016 is the way to go.

 Acronis True Image 2016 can back up your entire computer, including your operating system, applications, and data, and then restore it to the existing computer, or even a completely separate computer.

 And if you upgrade to Acronis True Image Cloud, you can optionally store a complete backup of your entire computer in the cloud as well as on a local drive.